SLIGHTLY COOLER, BUT STILL A NICE SUNDAY

 Your First Alert Weather Forecast:

 A northeast breeze is blowing into the area.
-That’s going to bring our temperatures down a few degrees compared to yesterday.
+That’s brought our temperatures down a few degrees compared to yesterday.
 We’ll see afternoon highs in the low to middle 60s, which is seasonable for early October.

-You’ll notice the clouds around this morning, but we’ll stay dry with high pressure to our east.
-As your Sunday wears on, these clouds will break open as sunshine returns.
+You’ve noticed the morning clouds, but we’re staying dry with high pressure to our east.
+These clouds are breaking open for afternoon sunshine.
 Skies will be mostly sunny by the time the Packers kickoff against the Patriots.
 We’ll enjoy comfortable fall weather for today’s game.

 There’s still more warm weather coming our way over the next few days.
 Highs will be in the 70s Tuesday and Wednesday.
 But then, a strong cold front will slash its way through Wisconsin Wednesday night.
 While it will produce some light showers into early Thursday morning, the biggest impact will be in the temperature department.
 Temperatures will fall Thursday afternoon as much cooler air arrives.
 Highs will be in the 50s, with a chance of only 40s on Friday.
 It seems likely that we’ll get a widespread frost or freeze across northeast Wisconsin Friday night.
 The growing season across eastern Wisconsin will come to an end as we head into next weekend.